Requirements for public apps on Shopify

 Here's an example of how the key benefits for your app will be presented on a Shopify App Store listing:

-Shopify regularly selects outstanding apps to be featured in the Staff picks section of the Shopify App Store home page.
-If you want your app to be considered for the Staff picks section, then you need to provide an image that can be used to showcase your app.
+We regularly feature outstanding apps on the Shopify App Store homepage and on our social media channels.
+If you want us to consider featuring your app, then you need to provide an image that can be used to showcase your app.

-Follow these guidelines when you're preparing an image for the Staff picks section:
+Follow these guidelines when you're preparing your featured app image:

 - The banner image's dimensions should be 1600px by 900px.